SolderedElectronics/Inkplate-Arduino-library/README.md

 ### Micropython

-If you are looking for micropython support, it is still work in progress - we are new with it! :) When it's ready, we will let you know with new project update.
+If you are looking for micropython support, see our docs showing how to set it up here: https://inkplate.readthedocs.io/en/latest/get-started.html#micropython

 ### License